erigontech/erigon/docs/programmers_guide/guide.md

 However, within the algorithm, choices need to be made between emitting `HASHER` and `BRANCH` opcodes.
 Such choices are conseptually simple to make - if max common prefix is also a prefix of any of the keys we are trying to resolve, `BRANCH` should be emitted, otherwise, `HASHER` should be emitted.
+However, in order to make these choices efficiently, the set of keys being resolved will be converted into a sorted list.
+Then, at each point when the algoritm processes a key, it maintains references to two consequitive keys from that sorted list - one "LTE" (Less Than or Equal to the currently processed key), and another "GT" (Greater Than the currently processed key).
+If max common prefix is also prefix of either LTE or GT, then `BRANCH` opcode is emitted, otherwise, `HASHER` opcode is emitted.

 ### Separation of keys and the structure (variant 2)